fbpx

 A food hall is a locally focused take on a traditional food court.

-Food halls serve a wide range of cuisine via different food stands, which share a common dining area.
-They may also house other small businesses like boutiques, microbreweries, or artisan meat and cheese stands.
+They may also house other small businesses such as boutiques, microbreweries, or artisan meat and cheese stands.
 Many food halls also serve as community spaces, with live music, pop-up shops, and lawn or board games.

 Food halls allow you to experience Orlando like a local while eating inspired dishes.